spaceteams/employment-contract/contract.md

-We look forward to long and productive cooperation with you.
+We look forward to a long and productive cooperation with you.
 We expect from you the willingness to work constructively together on the basis of mutual respect and trust.
 \- Welcome ! -